-Occupational therapy can also help to reduce the muscular pain and improve the ability to perform activities using upper limbs.
+Occupational therapy can also help to reduce muscular pain and improve the ability to perform activities using the upper limbs.
 This approach can help to improve the quality of life and reduce the pain in muscles and joints.

-Spiritual exercises and practices can also help to reduce the stress and pain as patient’s acceptance of death improves with the involvement of spiritual counseling.
+Spiritual exercises and practices can also help to reduce stress and pain as the patient’s acceptance of death improves with the involvement of spiritual counseling.